msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 # repeat install above
 > wine iqfeed_client.exe
 ```
 I was like OMG.
-A Windows Installer running in a debian/node container has just appeared on my Mac desktop.
-Mind blown.
+A Windows Installer running in a debian/node container on Docker has just appeared on my Mac desktop. **Mind blown.**

-Then halfway through the install it hanged... just hanged...
-"Microsoft Visual C++ 2014 Update 4 Redistributable not found!".
+Then halfway through the install it hanged... just hanged...: "Microsoft Visual C++ 2014 Update 4 Redistributable not found!".
 Microsoft LOL.

-After trawling iqfeed forums and elsewhere on the web I found that the solution was to use the official
+After trawling IQFeed forums and elsewhere on the web I found that the solution was to use the official
 WineHQ Debian packages https://wiki.winehq.org/Debian instead.

 So here we go again: